onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 The releases are backward compatible.
 However, we will extend the API contract (adding new fields to a JSON object).
 If breaking changes are required in the API, a new API version is created, and the old version will be deprecated.
 Customers will have six months to migrate to the new API version.

-In the release notes we mention new features and bug fixes.
+In the release notes, we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date 2023-08-07

+### Features
+* We have optimized how we handle our Single sign-on (SSO) experience when multiple clients use the same IdP.
+We decided to use the existing OneWelcome session when new clients initiate an authentication request with `prompt=none` and the `Respond to silent authentication requests based on current session state` feature is enabled for that client.
+Before, the request was forwarded to the configured IdP for that web client.

 ## Release date 2023-08-03